The Sacroiliac Joint: An Often Overlooked Cause Of Back Pain

 That huge pothole you hit a few weeks ago could be the cause of your low back pain.
 When something happens that puts uneven pressure on your pelvis, you could be overloading one of your sacroiliac (SI) joints.

 Even simple activities like snow shoveling, gardening, and jogging can aggravate your SI joint because of their rotational or repetitive movements.
+When the joint becomes irritated or inflamed, it can cause the nerves to become irritated.
+This results in pain.

 Your SI joints provide stability by connecting the bottom of your spine, known as the sacrum, with your pelvis.
 The two SI joints are where the hip (iliac) bones meet the sacrum.